Teach the Notes like a Memory Master

 Introducing the Noteology pedagogical approach

 ...with the 'Memory Palace' technique.
-This powerful technique — favored by memory champions — can help your students learn multiple octaves of notes in just days.
+This powerful technique — favored by memory champions — can help your students learn multiple octaves of notes in record time.
 Each note becoming a vivid mental landmark.
 The NoteologyTM App makes teaching this way simple.

 3. Teach the golden rule

-"Whenever you can, read the intervals.
-Only rely on the notes when you have to".
+"Whenever you can, read by interval.
+Only think about the notes if you have to".
 Intervals are Plan A, the notes are Plan B.

 The result?
 Rapid progress — without the burden of rote memorization or the delays of mental calculation!